wlaforest/KafkaGeoDemo/README.md

 # KafkaGeoDemo

 This repo has a demonstration of the KSQLGeo UDF.
-The data comes from Chicago Transit Authority (CTA) which publishes information updated on a minute basis.
-This demonstration provides a node.js script that queries the REST API CTA provides and publishes it into Kafka.
+The data presently in this demo come from WMATA but can easily be adapated from other data like from Chicago Transit Authority (CTA).
+This demonstration provides a node.js script that queries the REST API WMATA provides (and one for CTA) and publishes it into Kafka.
 That data will then be pre-processed in KSQL to transform it slightly and enrich with a geo hash.
-One of the transformations is to speed the timeline up 10X since minute upates are rather slow.
+One of the transformations is to speed the timeline up 10X to make the routes draw more rapidly so its more interesting.
 The geo hash is calculated using the geo_hash() UDF function.

 This data is then served up to a webapp built using the javascript mapping library Leaflet through an event rest service that sits in front of Kafka (KafkaEventService https://github.com/wlaforest/KafkaEventService).
 The KafkaEventService